deism/libl1spirit.so/README.md

 This code was originally released via Mark Murphy based on his paper: Fast L1-SPIRiT Compressed Sensing Parallel Imaging MRI: Scalable Parallel Implementation and Clinically Feasible Runtime, IEEE Transactions on Medical Imaging, volume 31, issue 6, pages 1250-1262.

-The source code was modified by Jia Sen:
+The source code was modified for:
-1. some bug fixes.
+1. some bugs fix.
-2. recomplile the src to a dynamic link library (.so) via new makefile to be called in Gadgetron.
+2. recomplile the src from exe to dynamic link library (.so) via new makefile
+3. can be called in Gadgetron.
 3. use Armadillo and Intel MKL library for Spirit kernel calibration to replace the old ACML library.

 Known issues to be fixed: